Start9Labs/documentation/source/support/faq.rst

 What is the Embassy?
 --------------------
 The Embassy is a "shelf-top" computer built using a `Raspberry Pi <https://www.raspberrypi.org/products/raspberry-pi-4-model-b/>`_ for hardware and running EmbassyOS software.
+Learn more :ref:`here <embassy>`.

 What is EmbassyOS?
 ------------------
 EmbassyOS is a new kind of Operating System (OS).
-It is built from the ground up starting with a stripped-down version of `Raspbian Buster Lite <https://www.raspbian.org/>`_.
-It handles all operations of the device, including managing the Marketplace, Services, and Service data.
+It is built from the ground up to allow anyone to easily run thier own 'cloud,' remove their dependence on Big Tech, and own their own data.
+EmbassyOS allows anyone to easily self-host their own software services.
+It handles all operations of the device, including managing the Service Marketplace, Services, Backups, Updates, data, and much more.
 Learn more :ref:`here <embassyos>`.

 What are EmbassyOS Services?
 ----------------------------